cyberphone/es6-bigint-json-support/README.md

 Since the is no generally accepted method for adding type information to data embedded in strings, the selection of encoding method is effectively left to the developers of the actual JSON ecosystem.
-The selection is either managed through the `JSON.parse()` `reviver` option or is performed after parsing has completed.
+The selections are either managed through the `JSON.parse()` `reviver` option or are performed after parsing has completed.

 Here follows a few examples on how to deal with quoted string deserialization for `BigInt`.